SmithWillSuffice/ohanga-pai/content/blog/86_nexus_of_neuronheads.md

 the Treaty of Lausanne was a like a default, but negotiated, and really reversing the stupid Versailles Treaty.

-But the damage was already done, because they next guy in power had become so fearful of hyperinflation (for no good reason) he imposed crushing austerity.
-The next guy in power promised to reverse that and Make Germany Great Again.
+But the damage was already done, because the next guy in power had become so fearful of hyperinflation (for no good reason) he imposed crushing austerity.
+The next guy in power _after that_ promised to reverse the austerity and Make Germany Great Again.
 The rest is history as they say.

 Why was the austerity needless?